cshinnimin/ffbot/data/training/langchain/chunks/location_request.md

 To know the adventurers location (tile coordinates) on the overworld map, you need to know the RAM contents of addresses 0x000027 (X position) and 0x000028 (Y position).
 Ask the read_addresses tool.

+## Calculating distance between things

+To calculate the distance between two landmarks or between the party and a landmark, use pythagoras theorem.
+Determine the two entities' locations in terms of X,Y coordinates and use those to perform pythagoras.

 ## Defining "near"

 When describing landmarks and locations relative to one another, remember that the entire world (overworld map) is only 256 x 256 tiles.
 Therefore: